DiscoRiver/massh/README.md

 ### Bastion Host

-It's possible use massh with a Bastion host.
-You do this by specifying `BastionHost` and `BastionHostSSHConfig` in `Config`.
+Specify a bastion host and config with `BastionHost` and `BastionHostSSHConfig` in your `massh.Config`.
 You may leave `BastionHostSSHConfig` as `nil`, in which case `SSHConfig` will be used instead.
 The process is automatic, and if `BastionHost` is not `nil`, it will be used.

 ### Streaming output

-There is an example of streaming output in the direcotry `_examples/example_streaming`, which contains one way of reading from the results channel, and processing the output.
+There is an example of streaming output in the direcotry `_examples/example_streaming`, which contains one method of reading from the results channel, and processing the output.

 Running `config.Stream()` will populate the provided channel with results.
 Within this, there are two channels within each